Fredxingxing/fred-cli/README.md

 # fred-cli
-a cli tool to copy template , make project without install & making Configuration
+a cli tool to copy template , make project without install & making Configuration, code by node.js

 # How to Use